malcomio/drupal-console-book/en/commands/config-export-content-type.md

 ## Available options
 Option | Details
 -------|-------------
 --module | The Module name.
+This needs to be a module that already exists.
 --optional-config | Export content type as an optional YAML configuration in your module

 ## Available arguments